 These locks are mainly used in T-handle and vending machine locks.
 They’re easy to replace and are sometimes used in other applications.

 Other types of door locks and handles include Jimmy Proof Deadbolts, Rim latch locks, Key in Knob (KIK) Cylinders, European locks, deposit box locks and switch locks, just to mention a few.
-Regardless of the type of lock that your door has, the experts at Locksmith Guru have the tools and expertise to unlock any doors.
+Regardless of the types of door lock that your door has, the experts at Locksmith Guru have the tools and expertise to unlock any types of door handles and locks.